Potassium Rich Foods and

 Potassium rich foods should be included in your healthy eating plan, so that you can receive the many health benefits of potassium.

-Unfortunately, most people associate the health benefits of potassium with only plant based foods.
+Unfortunately, most people associate the health benefits of potassium with just plant based foods.

-There are in fact, numerous food sources of potassium that will help you reach your individual RDA for potassium.
+There are in fact, numerous animal food sources of potassium that will help you to reach your individual RDA for potassium.

-The RDA for potassium should be obtained by eating a balanced diet that
+The RDA for potassium should be obtained by eating a "well" balanced diet that

 includes foods from the various food groups.

-The health benefits of potassium make it one of the most important electrolyte minerals needed by your body to properly function.
+The health benefits of potassium make it one of the most important electrolyte minerals needed by your body to function at its best.

 Health Benefits of Potassium